karlospn/mytechramblings-site-source-code/content/posts/linting-a-dotnet-app-dockerfile-using-hadolint-dockerfile-lint-and-azure-pipelines.md

 ## Integrate it with Azure Pipelines

-The easiest way to integrate it with Azure Pipelines is using the docker image and pipe the app Dockerfile.
+The easiest way to integrate it with Azure Pipelines is using the docker official image and pass it the application Dockerfile.

 ```yaml
 trigger: none